arxyzan/srgan-tf2/README.md

 - [srgan.zip](https://drive.google.com/file/d/1tYkYCiWIHtEBFJSoQLmMY5msdtd_CkKL/view?usp=sharing)
     - SRGAN as described in the SRGAN paper: 1.55M parameters, trained with VGG54 content loss.

-After download, extract them in the weights folder of the project with
+Download and extract them in the weights folder of the project:

     tar xvfz weights-<...>.tar.gz

 ### SRGAN